Approximate blocked Gibbs sampling for Bayesian neural networks: Literature review

 \section{Literature review}

+This section reviews the literature on MCMC for neural networks.
+Several other reviews of the topic exist, see for instance ~\cite{titterington2004, wenzel2020, izmailov2021, papamarkou2022}.
+New MCMC developments for neural networks, which have appeared after the aforementioned reviews, are included herein.

-Two research directions have been mainly taken to develop MCMC algorithms for neural networks.
-Initially, sequential Monte Carlo and reversible jump MCMC have been applied on MLPs and radial basis function networks \citep{andrieu1999, freitas1999, andrieu2000, freitas2001}.
-More recently, stochastic-gradient MCMC (SG-MCMC) algorithms have become a mainstream approach.
+Four research directions have been mainly taken to develop MCMC algorithms for neural networks.
+Initially, sequential Monte Carlo (SMC) and reversible jump MCMC were applied on feedforward neural networks.
+At a second wave of development, minibatch MCMC algorithms became a mainstream approach.
+More recently, the focus has shifted to Gibbs sampling algorithms and to the construction of priors for Bayesian neural networks.